Sampai28/W.A.R.D/README.md

 # W.A.R.D
 An IoT device to measure the level of trash in a garbage bin.

-Go to app branch to view the App code
+Go to app branch to view the App code\n
 Go to backend branch to view the backend code

 ![](WARD.jpeg)